skurkou98/DigiCompressor/README.txt

 "DigiCompressor" plugin by Stanislau Kurkou

 This plugin was built in Visual Studio (2019) using JUCE library code.
-The goal of this project is to build a multiband compressor with traditional controls split into 3 distinct adjustable bands.
-Currently, only the processing of JUCE's compression algorithm has been implemented with the following controls:
+The compression algorithm has been implemented with the following controls:
 -ATTACK: How quickly DigiCompressor begins reducing gain after input signal goes above THRESHOLD.
 (5-500ms)
 -RELEASE: How quickly DigiCompressor stops reducing gain after input signal goes below THRESHOLD.
 (5-500ms)
 -THRESHOLD: Level at which DigiCompressor will reduce gain on the input signal. (-dB)